electrichive/waggledance/index.md

 - [SQLBolt](https://sqlbolt.com/)

 #### R
+(~~Sorry~~ Thanks, Tyler!)

 - [R for Data Science](https://r4ds.had.co.nz/): A modern take on R used widely in Data Science via the Tidyverse set of packages
+- [Shiny](https://shiny.rstudio.com/): Shiny is an R package for creating interactive web apps
-- [Mastering Shiny](https://mastering-shiny.org/): Online resource for learning and developing R Shiny applications
+- [Mastering Shiny](https://mastering-shiny.org/): Online resource for learning and developing R Shiny applications.
+R Shiny is a web application framework
+- [R Programming - Johns Hopkins University - Coursera](https://www.coursera.org/learn/r-programming): Learn to program in R for data analysis.
+- [Swirl](https://swirlstats.com/): "swirl teaches you R programming and data science interactively, at your own pace, and right in the R console!"

 #### Regular Expressions (RegEx)